rocket-pool/RPIPs/RPIPs/RPIP-50.md

 ## Abstract
 This proposal establishes a contract that holds ETH from protocol revenue and allows it to be used for single-asset deposits in a specified RPL/rETH pool.
 This serves as a form of market buy and provides significant liquidity depth for RPL buying/selling.

+## Motivation

+Ongoing protocol development and maintenance of Rocket Pool is funded by RPL inflation.
+Given this truth, a higher RPL price translates to more resources available for the development and maintenance of the protocol.
+The benefits of improved liquidity are better price discovery and easier entry and exit for market participants.
+This proposal intends to drive value to the RPL token and create liquidity via a buy and liquidity pooling mechanism.

+This RPIP is part of a set of proposals motivated by a desire to rework Rocket Pool's tokenomics to ensure the protocol’s continued value, development, and longevity.
+For more details, see the supporting documentation [here](../tokenomics-explainers/001-why-rework).

 ## Specification
 - A share of revenue from borrowed ETH SHALL be directed to a smart contract for the purpose of this liquidity provision
 - Once `lp_deposit_threshold` has been reached, any user MAY call a function to: